Student Orgs & COVID-19 Resources

 - Abiding by adjusted attendance maximums, as outlined on the PhoenixCONNECT event form

 - Limiting attendance at in-person meetings and events to students first, with virtual options for faculty, staff and off-campus guests

 - Ensuring that physical distancing is practiced and the Elon University Face Covering Policy is followed throughout the entirety of in-person meetings and events

 - Maintaining a low-touch (no printed tickets, programs or agendas) and high-hygiene (cleaning before and after meetings and events) environment

 - Tracking attendance via PhoenixCONNECT at all meetings and events

-Is there a limit to the number of in-person meetings and events student organizations can host this fall?
+Is there a limit to the number of in-person meetings and events student organizations can host this semester?

 What spaces will be available for student organization activity?